scottfalconer/geowall/README.md

 ## Caching

-GeoWall adds a custom cache context (`geowall.geo_access`) so that Drupal's page cache and CDNs can vary on whether a visitor is allowed or disallowed.
+GeoWall adds a custom cache context (`geowall_geo_access`) so that Drupal's page cache and CDNs can vary on whether a visitor is allowed or disallowed.
 Make sure upstream caches respect the `Vary` header to avoid serving restricted content to the wrong audience.

 ## Benefits